cxong/cxong.github.io/_posts/2019-09-02-tips-for-legible-pixel-fonts.md

 Here I've just replaced the "w" with one from C-Dogs.
 Doesn't it look great?

-If you're interested in Tom Thumb, both the original and our enhanced version, you can find it here: https://opengameart.org/content/tom-thumb-tiny-ascii-font-3x5
+If you're interested in Tom Thumb, both the original and our enhanced version, you can find it [here on OGA](https://opengameart.org/content/tom-thumb-tiny-ascii-font-3x5).
 It's got a great range actually, with lots of [Latin1 characters](https://en.wikipedia.org/wiki/ISO/IEC_8859-1).

 And if you're making pixel fonts yourself, why not use some of these tips?